 In September 1984, an additional used Cessna 210 was placed into operation in Corpus Christi.
 This aircraft was purchased by trading in a confiscated twin-engine airplane.
 The existing Corpus Christi pilot staff was utilized to man this aircraft.

-Today, The DPS Aircraft Operations Division is composed of 46 police pilots, 23 tactical flight officers, 2 administrative assistants, 1 aviation financial manager, 1 aircraft communications specialist, and 1 aircraft avionics specialist.
-The Division currently runs a fleet of 14 Airbus AS350 helicopters, 3 of which are hoist equipped, 1 Airbus EC145 twin engine helicopter, 4 Cessna 206 single engine airplanes, 2 Cessna 208 Caravan single engine turboprop airplanes, 2 Pilatus PC12 single engine turboprop airplanes, and a twin engine Aero Commander airplane.
+Today, The DPS Aircraft Operations Division is composed of 50 police pilots, 25 tactical flight officers, 2 administrative assistants, 1 aviation financial manager, 1 aircraft communications specialist, and 1 aircraft avionics specialist.
+The Division currently runs a fleet of 14 Airbus AS350 helicopters, 3 of which are hoist equipped, 1 Airbus EC145 twin engine helicopter, 4 Cessna 206 single engine airplanes, 2 Cessna 208 Caravan single engine turboprop airplanes, 2 Pilatus PC12 single engine turboprop airplanes, and a King Air 350 airplane.
 All of the DPS pilots hold a minimum of commercial pilot licenses with instrument ratings, and receive recurrent pilot training from the Aircraft Division training staff and from the factory.
-DPS Pilots receive additional training and ratings, in both airplane and helicopter, throughout their careers that include CFI, CFII, Multi Engine, and ATP.
-All DPS pilots are also certified in night vision goggle (NVG) flight operations and IIMC training from the factory.
+DPS Pilots receive additional training and ratings, in both airplane and helicopter, throughout their careers that include Certified Flight Instructor (CFI), Certified Flight Instrument Instructor (CFII), Multi Engine, and Airline Transport Pilot (ATP).